 External data source Where to retrieve report data from, for example, a database, a file, a cube, or a Web service.

 When you are not connected to a report server, you can choose from data extensions that are installed with Report Builder.
 You access the data as a single user using credentials from your computer.
 When you are connected to a report server, you can choose from data extensions that are installed on the report server.
 You access the data as one of multiple users who run the report and you are using credentials on the report server.
-For more information, see Specify Credentials in Report Builder.
+For more information, see Specify Credential and Connection Information for Report Data Sources.

 Understanding Report Data